395t/coding-assignment-week-7-eff-1/README.md

 ## Code Structure

+Sparse Transformer and Reformer code can be found in notebooks/

+Transformer-XL, Compressive Transformer, and Transformers are RNNs code can be found in src/

 ## Task and Datasets
 ### Causal Language Modeling
 Causal Language modeling consists of predicting the next token in a sequence of tokens.